-We apply the framework set by Fagerberg and Srholec (2008(24)) to analyze more precisely the economic evolution of Latin American countries during the Golden Age (1950-1975), using historical data on economic but also political and technological variables in 18 countries of the subcontinent.
+In this paper, we analyze the economic evolution of Latin American countries during the Golden Age (1950-1975), using historical data on economic but also political and technological variables in 18 countries of the subcontinent.
 To that purpose, we conduct a factor analysis in order to uncover the determinants of growth, and their respective weights in the development process.
-This allows us to classify our 20 indicators into five dimensions: the level of
+This allows us to classify our 20 indicators into five dimensions: the level of "industrialization", "human capital", the "macroeconomic fundamentals",

-"industrialization", "human capital", the "macroeconomic fundamentals", "politics" and "religion".
-We find that only the quality of human capital and the presence of Roman Catholics significantly and positively affected Latin American economic growth in this period, while the determinants traditionally put forward in the empirical growth literature, such as technical change and openness, did not.
+"politics" and "religion".
+Preliminary results show that the quality of human capital and the presence of Roman Catholics significantly and positively affected Latin American economic growth in this period, while the determinants traditionally put forward in the empirical growth literature, such as technical change and openness, did not.
 Finally, the positive correlation between the religion and education variables reveals that this result is partly related to the role of the Catholic Church as an educational institution.

-Comparing our results to the ones generally found in the literature, we are therefore able to support the theory of a heterogeneous growth path in the Latin American subcontinent, as suggested by Adelman and Morris already in 1965 (4).
+Comparing these results to the ones generally found in the literature, we are therefore able to support the theory of a heterogeneous growth path in the Latin American subcontinent, as suggested by Adelman and Morris already in 1965 (4).